CEOs and scientists on whether existing vaccines will work against Omicron

 Moderna

-Moderna President Dr. Stephen Hoge said there's a good chance current vaccines won't hold up against the Omicron variant.
+Moderna president Dr. Stephen Hoge said there's a good chance current vaccines won't hold up as well against the Omicron variant.

 "I think that there's a real risk that we're going to see a decrease in the effectiveness of the vaccines," Hoge told ABC News on Sunday.
 "What I don't know is how substantial that is."